 This feedback from international donors aligns with the perceptions of local actors operating in crisis regions.
-Even in crises that attract considerable German attention, local actors criticised a lack of exchange, transparency about responsibilities and presence in informal formats or soft skill-relevant forms of communication.
-"It is very hard to engage," complained a representative in Turkey, while the director of a Lebanese humanitarian organization criticised the lack of communication with the German embassy.
+Even in crises that attract considerable German attention, local actors criticised a lack of exchange, director of a Lebanese humanitarian organization criticised the lack of communication with the German embassy.
 "They are creating a lot of layers when it comes to interaction and communication," summarises one representative.